 This technology has significantly lesser downtime compared to lasers and has a lower risk of causing hyperpigmentation while healing the scars, especially useful for those of us with darker skin.

-Venus Viva works better than ablative treatments because it is able to detect the right depth of the scar and offers more control over the levels of energy used to penetrate the skin.
+Nano Fractional RF treatment works better than ablative treatments because it is able to detect the right depth of the scar and offers more control over the levels of energy used to penetrate the skin.